mikevilla/pokedex/README.md

 ### Implementation
 * This app was built using the latest React Framework currently 18.2.0
-* Store is handled with the latest React-Redux and Redux Toolkit
+* State is handled with the latest React-Redux and Redux Toolkit
 * Built with TypeScript
-* Styling the UI was built using some of the available components in the MUI V5 framework
+* Styling the UI was built using some of the available components in the MUI V5 framework.
 * This app also has a responsive layout I took advantage of MUI grid, paper, cards, icons, appbar, toolbar to to quickly build the web app  and also have a consistent theme.
 * You can resize the window and it will be responsive and usable on tablet and phone.